openmc-dev/openmc/docs/source/usersguide/depletion.rst

    the cross sections by the ``source-rate``.
 2. ``fission-q`` normalization, which uses the ``power`` or ``power_density`` provided by the time integrator to obtain reaction rates by computing a value for the flux based on this power.
-The general equation for the flux is
+The equation we use for this calculation is

    .. math::
       :label: fission-q